hyperifyio/goagent/docs/reference/cli-reference.md

 - Temperature is sent only when supported by the selected model; otherwise it is omitted to avoid API errors.
 When `-top-p` is set, temperature is omitted, `top_p` is included, and a one-line warning is printed to stderr.
 - Tools are executed via argv only with JSON stdin/stdout and strict timeouts; no shell is used.
 - See ADR‑0005 for the pre-stage flow and channel routing details: [../adr/0005-harmony-pre-processing-and-channel-aware-output.md](../adr/0005-harmony-pre-processing-and-channel-aware-output.md).
+ - See ADR‑0005 for the pre-stage flow and channel routing details: [../adr/0005-harmony-pre-processing-and-channel-aware-output.md](../adr/0005-harmony-pre-processing-and-channel-aware-output.md).
+See also ADR‑0006 for the image generation tool rationale: [../adr/0006-image-generation-tool-img_create.md](../adr/0006-image-generation-tool-img_create.md).

 ## Prompt profiles